Spencermj/playlist/README.md

 **What Problem Does It Solve?**

 The playlist module allows you to create a playlist based off either a Taste Profile or preferred music.
 This is obviously the resource you would want to use if you were making an application involving a playlist, but it can serve more than just that purpose.
 The playlist module finds songs that it considers similar to each other based off of a certain criteria, this is a very useful resource when you need to find songs that are related to each other in some way.
-To find similar songs all you need to do is make a playlist object using the songs you want and the criteria you want to use to find related songs.
+With the playlist module, you can enter several songs, artists, or genres and an attribute such as mode, key, tempo, energy, or song_hotttnesss and get a list of songs that are considered similar based off of the attribute.
+This is useful when you are trying to find songs that have similar attributes because it is an easy way to produce a list of similar songs and there are a wide number of attributes you can use as paramaters for finding related songs.

 **How Did I Come Up With This Idea?**